 - on the homepage, toggle development mode on

 - click roles and select the role you want

 - tick allow exports

-A user with manage privileges on the view’s parent table can bypass criteria 2 and 3.
+A user with develop privileges on the view’s parent table can bypass criteria 2 and 3.
 This privilege is not commonly applied to normal users.

-A user with the ability to export can do so by opening the view, clicking the print icon to the left and selecting export to spreadsheet from the options at the top of the screen.
+A user with the ability to export can do so by opening the view, clicking the export icon near the top right and selecting export from the options in the menu.

 If the user filters the data on screen before doing this, only the filtered data will be exported.

 The resulting spreadsheet will be in Microsoft Excel format.
 The first sheet will be some metadata about the export, such as a timestamp, the name of the exporter and any filters applied.
 The second sheet will be the actual data.